Snow White and the Seven Dwarfs (musical)

 Snow White and the Seven Dwarfs is a musical with music and lyrics by Frank Churchill and Larry Morey, and additional music and lyrics by Jay Blackton and Joe Cook, and book by Cook.
-Adapted from the Disney 1937 animated film Snow White and the Seven Dwarfs – which in turn had been based on the Grimm's fairy tale "Snow White" – about a princess banished from her kingdom by her vain stepmother, and she comes to live with seven dwarfs in their woodland home.
+Adapted from the Disney 1937 animated film Snow White and the Seven Dwarfs – which in turn had been based on the Grimm's fairy tale "Snow White" – it is about a princess banished from her kingdom by her vain stepmother, and she comes to live with seven dwarfs in their woodland home.

 First produced in 1969, the show carries much of the film's score over, by Churchill and Morey, along with four new songs by Blackton and Cook.
 It ran a total of 106 performances.

 Productions

 The stage adaptation was originally created at The Muny in St. Louis in 1969 and was repeated there in 1972.

 A production opened at the Radio City Music Hall on October 18, 1979, and closed a month later, after 38 performances, in order for Radio City to put on the Radio City Christmas Spectacular (went up November 25, 1979, to and closed after 91 performances on January 6, 1980).

 Snow White went on a brief tour with stops in Chicago and Washington, D.C., and then re-opened on January 11, 1980, and closed after 68 performances on March 9, 1980, a total of 106 performances.

 A live video recording premiered on HBO on December 14, 1980 and was briefly available on VHS and Betamax from Walt Disney Home Video in the summer of 1981.